Reason One Mentorship & Scholarship Program

 Reason One recognizes the steep barriers that systemic racism and inequality have placed in our society.
-The reality of our current climate — including ongoing police brutality, the Black Lives Matter movement, and the disproportionate effects of the COVID-19 pandemic on marginalized communities — has led us to take action by supporting and investing in the Black community.
+The reality of our current climate and the disproportionate effects of the COVID-19 pandemic on marginalized communities has led us to take action by supporting and investing in the Black community.

 The tech industry has an inequality and representation problem because of systemic barriers against members of racialized communities.
 As technology sees extensive growth and demand, Black people remain dramatically underrepresented in the field.

-The Reason One Mentorship & Scholarship Program will award scholarship and mentorship opportunities to Black students who are enrolled or recently accepted in a digital-related program, pursuing or with plans to pursue a career in the tech industry.
+The Reason One Mentorship & Scholarship Program awards scholarship and mentorship opportunities to Black students who are enrolled or recently accepted in a digital-related program, pursuing or with plans to pursue a career in the tech industry.